Q: Who are we and what is the purpose?

 Q: How about traps be set farther away from the public or increase setbacks for traps from trails?

 A: Having traps and snares farther away from likely encounters with other outdoor recreationists does not eliminate the indiscriminate trapping, injury and deaths of tens of thousands of animals.
 Hunting dogs will still continue to get caught and killed in traps.
 Traps set farther away fosters the secrecy in trapping.
 It would make it even more difficult for the limited and inadequate number of wardens to try to monitor and lessens the ability for nontargets to be discovered, released unharmed or potentially receive medical rehabilitative care.
 Trapping farther away promotes animal suffering by facilitating trappers checking their trap lines even less often.
-Setbacks, the distance traps are from trails only applies to species classified as furbearers.
-FWP does not have the authority over the trapping of predators and nongame.
+Setbacks, the distance traps are from trails only applied to species classified as furbearers.
+FWP does not have the authority over predators and nongame.
 That’s the bailiwick under the Department of Livestock.
 For the Montana 2016/2017 Furbearer Trapping Proposals, the Wildlife Commissioners changed the trap setbacks from designated roads, trails, trailheads, etc. to apply for trapping ALL, including predators and nongame!
 Some trappers either say they trap so far away no pets will get caught whereas others complain about the setbacks claiming those trails are what are used by the wildlife more frequently in winter.

 Q: Isn't trapping Montana's heritage and tradition?

 A: Trapping was in many of our ancestors past, but does not need to be a part of our future.
 Montana’s wildlife populations were decimated from trapping by 1850 and now trapping keeps some species at the edge of extinction, hurting Montana’s economy and jobs.
 Our Montana public lands and wildlife are Montana’s heritage.
 As renown wildlife biologist and former trapper, Chuck Jonkel states: “The days of trapping are over.
 It’s now time to preserve Montana’s wildlife.”

 ©Trap Free Montana, Inc. (TFM) whose mission is to promote education, modern day science, and non-lethal alternatives to trapping that foster responsible stewardship and respectful coexistence with wildlife.